DavideBrex/SpikeFlow/README.md

 mamba activate snakemake
 ```

 > **_⚠️ NOTE:_**  For a fast installation of the workflow, it is recommended to use **Singularity** (compatible with version 3.9.5).
 This bypasses the need for *Conda* to set up required environments, as these are already present within the container that will be pulled from [dockerhub](https://hub.docker.com/repository/docker/davidebrex/spikeflow/general) with the use of the ```--use-singularity``` flag .To install singularity check out [this website](https://docs.sylabs.io/guides/3.0/user-guide/installation.html).

-### Step 2 - Download the workflow
+### Step 2 - Download SpikeFlow

-To obtain the Snakemake workflow, you can:
+To obtain SpikeFlow, you can:
-- Clone it on your local machine:
-    1. Create a new github repository using this workflow [as a template](https://help.github.com/en/articles/creating-a-repository-from-a-template).
-    2. [Clone](https://help.github.com/en/articles/cloning-a-repository) the newly created repository to your local system, in the folder where you want to perform the data analysis.

-- Download the source code as zip file from the latest [version](https://github.com/DavideBrex/SpikeFlow/releases).
+1. Download the source code as zip file from the latest [version](https://github.com/DavideBrex/SpikeFlow/releases/latest).

+2. Clone the repository on your local machine.
+See [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the instructions.

+### Step 3 - Test the workflow

+Once you obtained the latest version of SpikeFlow, the ``` config```  and the ``` sample sheet```  files are already set to run an installation test.
+You can open them to have an idea about how they are structured.
+All the files needed for the test are in the ```.test``` folder (on ubuntu, type ctrl + h to see hidden files and folders).
+To test whether SpikeFlow is working properly, please jump directly to the [Run the workflow](https://github.com/DavideBrex/SpikeFlow#run-the-workflow) section of the documentation.

 The usage of this workflow is also described in the [Snakemake Workflow Catalog](https://snakemake.github.io/snakemake-workflow-catalog/?usage=DavideBrex%2FSpikeFlow).

+<a name="config"></a>
 ## Configuration

 ### 1. **Sample Sheet Input Requirements**